Marlon Freitas

-Marlon Rodrigues de Freitas (born 27 March 1995), known as Marlon Freitas, is a Brazilian professional footballer who plays as a midfielder for Botafogo and Brazil.
+Marlon Rodrigues de Freitas (born 27 March 1995), known as Marlon Freitas, is a Brazilian professional footballer who plays as a midfielder for Palmeiras.

 Club career

 Fluminense

 Marlon was born in Magé, Rio de Janeiro, and joined Fluminense's youth setup in 2013.
 On 17 March 2015, he moved to Fort Lauderdale Strikers on a season-long loan deal.

 Marlon made his senior debut on 4 April 2015, starting in a 0–1 home loss against New York Cosmos.
 He scored his first goal late in the month, netting his team's second in a 3–1 away success over Ottawa Fury.
 He returned to Fluminense in December 2015, after scoring eight goals in 31 appearances.

 Upon returning, Marlon featured as an unused substitute for Flu during the 2016 season, before joining affiliate club ŠTK Šamorín on loan on 4 January 2017.
 He returned to his parent club in July, and made his first team – and Série A – debut on 9 July, starting in a 1–1 away draw against Bahia.

 Marlon scored his first goal for Fluminense on 26 July 2017, netting the winner in a 2–1 Copa Sudamericana away success over Universidad Católica del Ecuador.
 Despite featuring more regularly for the side in the remainder of the 2017 season, he lost space in the 2018 campaign, and was subsequently loaned to Série B side Criciúma on 30 May 2018.

 On 2 January 2019, Botafogo-SP announced the signing of Marlon on loan for the season.
 An immediate starter, he only missed one match in the 2019 Série B due to suspension.